oplS17projects/MP3-Player/MAYUR_KHATRI.md

 ## 1. Data Abstraction for Program States

-The following code creates a function, ```dispatch``` that is used to set the states of controls in the program such as play/pause/shuffle.
+The following code creates a procedure, ```dispatch``` that is used to set the states of controls in the program such as play/pause/shuffle.

 ```
   (define (dispatch m)